-We can all expect significant changes in the United Kingdom’s international status and immigration system in the upcoming decade.
+We expect significant changes in the United Kingdom’s international status and immigration system in the upcoming decade.
 Boris Johnson firmly establishes control over the UK government.
-Now we can only await the consequences of future Brexit negotiations and the UK’s departure from the EU on 31 January 2020.
+We can only await the consequences of future Brexit negotiations and the UK’s departure from the EU on 31 January 2020.

-As part of their electoral manifesto, the Conservative Party revealed its revolutionary plans to modify the existing immigration system.
-Such changes include a new NHS visa and a point-based system for visa applications; similar to what is currently in place in Australia.
+As part of its electoral manifesto, the Conservative Party revealed its revolutionary plans to modify the existing immigration system.
+Such changes include a new NHS visa and a point-based system for visa applications, similar to what is currently in Australia.
 We can analyze the information heard from UK officials to form a more precise prediction of the upcoming changes.

 National Health Services Visa (NHS Visa)

-The Queen explained, during her speech in the House of Commons, that the new visa would provide expedited entry for qualified doctors, nurses and medical workers to the United Kingdom.
+During her speech in the House of Commons, the Queen explained that the new visa would provide expedited entry for qualified doctors, nurses and medical workers to the United Kingdom.

 The NHS is currently facing a shortage of qualified nurses and doctors.
-It means that the reduction in the NHS visa fee is an overall improvement.
-However, it is unclear whether the cost will stay the same when applying for either a three-year and a five-year visa.
+The reduction in the NHS visa fee is an overall improvement.
+However, it is unclear whether the cost will stay the same when applying for a three-year and a five-year visa.

-Currently, the process of consideration of visas under standard services finish within 15 business days, and for an additional £220 foreign applicants can get a decision within five business days.
+Currently, the process of consideration of visas under standard services finishes within 15 business days, and for an additional £220, foreign applicants can get a decision within five business days.
 The Conservative Party’s goal to consider visa applications for health workers within two weeks would significantly contribute to the growth of the NHS’s workforce.

 The previously mentioned abolition of the salary threshold of £30,000 for medical workers, who will apply for five-year visas, will be the most contributing aspect of the new system.
 Such change will surely increase the demand for healthcare work placements in the UK and attract qualified medical workers globally.

 An additional long-awaited change will be the removal of the annual quota of migrant medical workers entering the UK.
-It will assist the country’s healthcare system in filling the shortage of healthcare based labor.
+It will assist the country’s healthcare system in filling the shortage of healthcare-based labour.

 The new points-based immigration system

-According to the Queen’s speech, a fairer point-based immigration system will allow skilled workers from around the world to contribute to the UK economy.
-At present, we already have a point system for applicants who are not EU citizens.
+According to the Queen’s speech, a fairer point-based immigration system will allow skilled workers worldwide to contribute to the UK economy.
+We already have a point system for applicants who are not EU citizens.
 Since the introduction of the point system in 2008, it has become more complex and rigorous.